Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 Sales enablement streamlines access to content, tools and data so reps can respond faster and keep deals moving.

-Speed is everything for lean SMB teams, and the right technology makes that speed possible.
 According to recent Highspot research, 72% of executives agree that AI-powered enablement improves performance and sales productivity.

-Let’s say a small software company uses AI to analyze buyer personas and create personalized sales pitches.
+For example, a small software company uses AI to analyze buyer personas and create personalized sales pitches.

 2. Higher win rates